Managing cardiogenic shock

 Video transcript

-Cardiogenic shock is inadequate perfusion originating from failure of the heart to pump blood effectively. cardiac output produced by the heart is equal to the stroke volume times the heart rate.
-Low heart rate may be a cause of decreased cardiac output, or a contributing factor if a compensatory tachycardia is blunted. crona tropic agents may be useful if there's a reversible cause for the bradycardia.
+Cardiogenic shock is inadequate perfusion originating from failure of the heart to pump blood effectively.
+Cardiac output produced by the heart is equal to the stroke volume times the heart rate.
+Low heart rate may be a cause of decreased cardiac output, or a contributing factor if a compensatory tachycardia is blunted.
+Chronotropic agents may be useful if there's a reversible cause for the bradycardia.

 These include isoproterenol, dobutamine, milrinone, epinephrine, glucagon, calcium, or dopamine.
-These agents would not be expected to work However, in the case of an irreversible cause, like infarction of the conducting system.
-The preferred agent depends on whether there is alternate pathology present, like ischemia hyperkalemia or a nodal blocking toxin isopure is likely the most effective agent from the standpoint of purely increasing the heart rate.
+These agents would not be expected to work, however, in the case of an irreversible cause, like infarction of the conducting system.
+The preferred agent depends on whether there is alternate pathology present, like ischemia, hyperkalemia, or a nodal-blocking toxin.
+Isoproterenol is likely the most effective agent from the standpoint of purely increasing the heart rate.

-The options for Anna tropic medicines for improving stroke volume are essentially the same as for increasing heart rate. dobutamine is likely the first agent for Anna trophy for most providers.
-For patients with high blood pressure, pulmonary hypertension, or those taking beta blockers or beta agonists. milrinone may be a more effective agent for patients with the low blood pressure.
+The options for inotropic medicines for improving stroke volume are essentially the same as for increasing heart rate.
+Dobutamine is likely the first agent for inotropy for most providers.
+For patients with high blood pressure, pulmonary hypertension, or those taking beta-blockers or beta-agonists, milrinone may be a more effective agent.

-An agent with combined IO presser effects like epic And maybe preferred low cardiac output as a result of hypercalcemia adrenal insufficiency hypovolemia obstruction or toxic ingestion could obviously have the underlying cause addressed in addition to the consideration of isotopes.
+For patients with the low blood pressure, an agent with combined inopressor effects like epininephrine may be preferred.
+Low cardiac output as a result of hypercalcemia, adrenal insufficiency, hypovolemia, obstruction, or toxic ingestion could obviously have the underlying cause addressed in addition to the consideration of inotropes.